-If you need to better your health, don’t you consult a doctor – or at least, google?
+If you need to better your health, don’t you consult a doctor – or at least, Google?
 To better your physique, a sports coach; to better your diet, a dietitian.
 All these experts provide techniques on how to better that specific aspect of your life.
 A meditation teacher gives you a technique that trains your mind, which is the primary source of suffering and misery.

 I’m neither suffering nor am I miserable.
 I’m already happy the way I am.

-Well, it’s great that you’re already happy – don’t you want to become happier?
+It’s great that you’re already happy – don’t you want to become happier?

 Vipassana was taught by the Buddha, that is a fact.
 But I like to insist that what he taught is simply a mental exercise.
 That’s it.
 He was not interested in starting an organized religion.
 He was interested in liberating people from suffering.